Estate Planning Documents: Living Trust, Will, Directive and Other Estate Planning Services

 Planning for your estate with properly prepared estate planning documents is important for everyone, from the single mother with a young child, to the mature couple who have the opportunity to enjoy life a little more leisurely.

 There are a several essential estate planning documents that can be used to protect your estate so it can be properly administered if something happens to you.
 Some of the more routine estate planning documents include a Will, Durable Power of Attorney for Property Management, Advance Health Care Directive, HIPPA Release, and if you have minor children, a Nomination of Guardian for Minor Children.
 If you have more than a modest estate, your estate plan may consist of a Revocable Living Trust, Pour over Wills, Durable Power of Attorney for Property Management, Advance HealthCare Directive, HIPPA Release and, if you have minor children, a Nomination for Guardian of Minor Children.

 Overview of Key Estate Planning Documents

 Our estate planning services are tailored to each individual’s needs.
 The following information will enable you to have a better understanding of the various types of estate planning documents available and their purpose.
-You also may want to check our our list of common terms used in wills and trusts in preparation of planning your estate.
+You also may want to check out our list of common terms used in wills and trusts in preparation for planning your estate.